nhpc/generator-mean-seed/main/templates/docs/overview.md

 ### Configuration
 - see the `app/configs` folder for all the config.json files and examples.
 You can create as many configurations as you like and tell grunt which one to use when building your app.

-## TODO
-Roughly in order of priority:
-- modularize the non-modularized files so the configurations (all the custom code) can be edited separately from the functions and generic code.
-	- make a 'core' and keep that separate from the 'modules' and custom code so the core can be updated and re-pulled into existing projects with minimal merge conflicts.
-	- Use Yeoman builds (INSTEAD of Github forks) for all the different 'core' builds and then rename this one as just one (of many) core builds.
-		- this leverages the incredible power of Yeoman and removes the need for many Github forks and pull requests - ALL code can be put into the Yeomen generator WITHOUT worrying about code bloat since ONLY the parts the end user wants will be built!
-That way, we don't have to worry about many different versions / forks and things getting out of date - each 'core' will be similar to a 'fork' but all cores can leverage the SAME modules and common parts - at least in theory!
-		- potential Yeoman builds:
-			- 'node-mongoose' for a Mongoose Yeoman build for people who want to use Mongoose instead of mongo-db-native as the node-mongo interface
-			- 'sass' for a SASS/SCSS Yeoman build for people who prefer SASS/Compass over LESS for CSS pre-processing

-- Shift all Facebook calls to backend?
-Is this possible?
-So we can then remove the HUGE 170kb minified Facebook Javascript SDK that's just used for login..